Australia Subclass 485 Visa – Guide 2026 + Stay-Back Calculator | Guide to Heights QEAC #10439

 🏥

-Some 485 holders are eligible for Medicare coverage through bilateral health agreements.
-Check your eligibility at Services Australia ↗.
-Otherwise, maintain private health insurance throughout.
+Some 485 holders access Medicare through bilateral agreements — check at Services Australia ↗.
+Otherwise keep private cover throughout.

 ⚖️

-Workplace Rights: As a 485 holder you have the same rights as any worker in Australia.
-Report workplace exploitation at fairwork.gov.au ↗ or call 13 13 94.
-The Fair Work Ombudsman's Overseas Visa holders page has information in multiple languages including Hindi and Tamil.
+Workplace rights: as a 485 holder you have the same rights as any worker in Australia.
+Report exploitation at fairwork.gov.au ↗ or call 13 13 94.

 Permanent Residency After 485